DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 <!-- default badges end -->
 # DevExpress Blazor AI Chat - Integration with Model Context Protocol

-This solution demonstrates how the [DevExpress Blazor AI Chat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component integrates with the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro).
-AI models use MCP to securely interact with external data sources, tools, and files.
-This approach improves context awareness and response accuracy of the model.
-For example:
+This example demonstrates how the [DevExpress Blazor AI Chat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component leverages the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) to enrich AI model context with external data.
+MCP provides a standardized way for the chat to securely retrieve data from local files, databases, and third-party services, leading to greater precision and reduced hallucinations.
+For example, the model can:

-- **Data analysis**: Connect to enterprise databases and other in-house data sources.
+- Connect to enterprise databases and other in-house data sources.
-- **Local file management**: Grant the AI model restricted access to a local directory or codebase.
+- Grant the AI model restricted access to a local directory or codebase.
-- **Documentation & knowledge base**: Allow your AI assistant to access technical manuals, API references, or internal wiki.
+- Allow your AI assistant to access technical manuals, API references, or internal wiki.
-- **Workflow Automation**: Integrate AI Chat with productivity tools like Slack, GitHub, or Jira.
+- Integrate AI Chat with productivity tools like Slack, GitHub, or Jira.
-- **Web research**: Retrieve real-time data from the web using Puppeteer or search APIs.
+- Retrieve real-time data from the web using Puppeteer or search APIs.
-- **Business tools**: Connect AI chat to internal CRMs, ERPs, or other business applications.
+- Connect AI chat to internal CRMs, ERPs, or other business applications.

 You can quickly add new capabilities to the AI through the MCP server without a need to modify the client code.